jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

         :Figwidth: 550px

-In the figure I displayed only data which are subtracted ("sub" in the Folder match (RegEx)).
+In the image I displayed only data which are subtracted ("sub" in the Folder match (RegEx)).
 I added data set into the graph and scaled by factor of 10.
 Code created a note in the history area:

   Scaled data from root\:SAXS\:Sst288p326_00036\:Sst288p326_00036_sub\:   and saved into new folder :    root\:SAXS\:Sst288p326_00036\:Sst288p326_00036_sub_scaled